Student Opportunities

 Graduate Students

-Graduate students in the Team Aquatic Virus come through Cornell’s graduate programs in Microbiology, Ecology & Evolutionary Biology, and Natural Resources.
+CM3L engages enthusiastic and dedicated graduate students pursuing a career in the ocean sciences.
+Graduate student come through Cornell’s graduate programs in Ecology & Evolutionary Biology and Natural Resources.
 If you’re interested in joining the lab, but do not carry your own fellowship support please contact the PI about available funding or other opportunities.
 Here are a couple of links to funding and fellowship opportunities available outside of Cornell:

 National Science Foundation Graduate Research Fellowship Program